HarbourMasters/Shipwright/BUILDING.md

 If the script finds multiple roms the user is prompted which to use.
 Selection is done using the number keys and then pressing the carriage return key.

+## Getting CI to work on your fork

+The CI works via [Github Actions](https://github.com/features/actions) where we mostly make use of machines hosted by Github; except for the very first step of the CI process called "Extract assets".
+This steps extracts assets from the game file and generates an "assets" folder in `soh/`.

+To get this step working on your fork, you'll need to add a machine to your own repository as a self-hosted runner via "Settings > Actions > Runners" in your repository settings.
+Make sure to add the 'asset-builder' tag to your newly added runner to assign it to run this step.
+To setup your runner as a service read the docs [here](https://docs.github.com/en/actions/hosting-your-own-runners/configuring-the-self-hosted-runner-application-as-a-service?platform=linux).

+### Runner on Windows
+You'll have to enable the ability to run unsigned scripts through PowerShell.
+To do this, open Powershell as administrator and run `set-executionpolicy remotesigned`.
+Most dependencies get installed as part of the CI process.
+You will also need to seperately install 7z and add it to the PATH so `7z` can be run as a command.
+[Chocolatey](https://chocolatey.org/) or other package managers can be used to install it easily.

+### Runner on UNIX systems
+If you're on macOS or Linux take a look at `macports-deps.txt` or `apt-deps.txt` to see the dependencies expected to be on your machine.